yihaa5/jQuery-Form-Toolltip/README.md

 			tooltip: "Please provide your comment here."
 			}
 		};

 		var defaultCSS = { backgroundColor : "#000000", color : "#FFFFFF", borderRadius : 10 };

-run $("SELECT YOUR FORM").formtool/Users/yihaa_5/Desktop/ahCheng/Demo/Spotify/default.htmltip(fields , defaultCSS) function to your form using the constructed JSON.
+run $("SELECT YOUR FORM").formtooltip(fields , defaultCSS) function to your form using the constructed JSON.

 And that is it.
 See Demo here: http://wp.ahcheng.com/wp-content/uploads/jQuery%20Form%20Toolltip/demo/default.html